 I knew God was speaking a truth in to my life that I needed to hear and giving me a wake up call that I so badly needed.
 I realized at that moment my life hadn’t been spared because of my good deeds or because I deserved it, but it was only because of God’s amazing grace and unbelievable love.

-I realized God was in control of all that was going on and he had a plan.
-This is something I'll be forever thankful for because his was much greater than anything I could've ever came up with on my own.
+I realized God was in control of all that was going on and he had a plan. and This is something I'll be forever thankful for because his plan was much greater than anything I could've ever came up with on my own.